Cyfrin/2024-04-Baba-Marta/README.md

 - `setMarketAndVotingAddress`: Allows the owner to set the addresses of the `MartenitsaMarketplace` and `MartenitsaVoting` contracts.
 - `distributeHealthToken`: Allows the marketplace and voting contracts to distribute `HealthTokens` as rewards to specified addresses.

+## Roles

+Producer - Should be able to create martenitsa and sell it.
+The producer can also buy martenitsa, make present and participate in vote.
+The martenitsa of producer can be candidate for the winner of voting.

+User - Should be able to buy martenitsa and make a present to someone else.
+The user can collect martenitsa tokens and for every 3 different martenitsa tokens will receive 1 health token.
+The user is also able to participate in a special event and to vote for one of the producer's martenitsa.

+[//]: # (contest-details-close)

+[//]: # (getting-started-open)

 # Getting Started

 ## Requirements